-While attending an event at Cornell, he was asked to share some of that experience with students in the form of a guest lecture.
-Following the event, Tagliente was discussing the presentation with a number of students who had attended.
+While attending an event at Cornell, Tagliente was asked to share some of that experience with students in the form of a guest lecture.
+Following the event, Tagliente was discussing the presentation with several students who had attended.
 One student, Micah Green, told Tagliente about a robotics company he was working on with a few friends.
 He called it Maidbot.
-The company, he explained, would be able to deploy high tech bots (maidbots) to clean hotels.
+The company, he explained, would be able to deploy high-tech bots (maidbots) to clean hotels.

 Having worked in hotel operations for many years, Tagliente recognized the potential in the project right away.
 However, at that point, the bot was still a prototype so he told Green to contact him if he ever needed help or advice.

 Six months later, Tagliente received a call.
 On the cusp of finalizing their technology but out of funding, Maidbot’s team of four Cornell engineering students and two NASA engineers needed capital quickly.
 Having invested in the company himself, Tagliente wanted to reach out to a wider network of global investors.
 And that’s when he turned to Opportunity Network.

 In today’s market, raising venture capital can prove rather difficult.
 Stiff competition for limited financing means that many entrepreneurs are left empty-handed.
 Even with a great pitch and impressive metrics, it can be difficult to get investors on board.
 Raising money organically takes time.

 A study by the Harvard Business Review demonstrated that, in emerging companies, managers commonly devote as much as half of their time to raising outside capital and getting investor attention.
 Furthermore, traditional venture capital is costly.
 Fees to lawyers, underwriters, and accountants coupled with the price of going public means losing as much as 35% of hard-earned capital.